K-C-DaCosta/adhoc_audio/README.md

 Its an audio codec I created on the fly for compressing audio.

 ## Why?
-During the development of WASM application, the need arose to compress microphone data coming from the WEBAUDIO api.
+During the development of a WASM application I was writing the need suddenly arose to compress microphone data coming from the WEBAUDIO api.
 To keep building the project simple I needed the  encoder to be written in *pure rust*.
 AFAIK, there are a few pure rust audio **decoders** for things like VORBIS(lewton) ,MP3(puremp3) etc but most of those crates do not support **encoding**.

 ## Performance
 Probably not very good, I haven't really tested this.